-You only have three years after a car accident to sue in NY.
-In some cases, this time limit (known as the “statute of limitations”) may be much shorter, such as if the liable party is a government entity.
-Additionally, there may be other critical deadlines that are very short.
-As just one example, cases against a governmental / municipal entity will likely call for the service of a “Notice of Claim” within 90 days of the accident.
+Under most circumstances, you only have three years after a car accident to sue in New York.
+In some cases, this time limit, known as the “statute of limitations,” may be much shorter, such as in cases where the liable party is a government entity.
+In addition to a shorter statute of limitations for lawsuits involving a governmental or municipal entity, there is also a time limit for the plaintiff to file a “Notice of Claim” within 90 days of the accident.

-Those who miss Statute of Limitations and other deadlines create a risk that they will recover nothing.
-Do not risk losing your rights to the recovery you deserve.
-Call a car accident attorney from Friedman & Simon, L.L.P. so you can rest assured that all statutory and other deadlines are being met on your behalf.
-516-932-0400.
+Those who miss their case’s statutory deadline (and other deadlines) create a risk that they will recover nothing.
+Do not risk losing your rights to pursue the financial recovery you deserve.
+Hire a car accident attorney from Friedman & Simon, L.L.P., and let our team file your case on time.
+Call us today for a free case review.

 Exceptions to the Statute of Limitations on Car Accident Lawsuits